Tractor Trailer, Truck & Bus Training, Career Training I, Career Training II , CDL A Career Course, CDL B Career Course

 Commercial Driver Training, Inc.

-Welcome to Commercial Driver Training, Inc.—New York’s most trusted driving school for the workforce in the trucking industry.
-After decades of providing quality driving lessons for Tractor Trailers, trucks, and bus drivers, we have earned an impeccable reputation as a specialized provider of excellent programs to cover the unique and strict requirements of different sectors, from fleet companies to individuals choosing the path of commercial driving as a career.
+Welcome to Commercial Driver Training, Inc.— A New York State Licensed Driving School by the Department of Motor Vehicles to prepare students to enter the trucking industry.
+After decades of providing quality driving lessons for Tractor Trailers, trucks, and bus drivers, we have earned an impeccable reputation as a specialized provider offering programs to cover the strict requirements of different sectors, from fleet companies to individuals choosing the path of commercial driving as a career.

 A Tradition of Excellence

-Founded in 1961, our school has been providing outstanding courses to produce highly skilled, emergency-prepared, and responsible commercial drivers.
+Founded in 1961, our school has been providing courses to produce highly skilled, responsible commercial drivers.
 Our Mission is to develop professional drivers to have a strong outlook on life, safety, protection of property, equipment and the environment through team-work.
-We are able to achieve this consistently by using our proven training methods and by updating our curricula to comply with the current regulations.
+We are able to achieve this consistently by using our consistent training methods and by updating our curricula to comply with the current regulations.

 At CDT, we take pride in our wealth of experience, as it resonates the high quality of training we are able to deliver without fail.
 We are proud of our crucial role of laying a solid cornerstone in the careers of individuals entering this demanding industry.